Move to Poole with Us in 4 Easy Steps!

 Today it is just as busy as both a port and a tourist destination.
 Home to the Sunseeker Superyacht shipyard, known throughout the world for its building of luxury boats.

-Some of its property offerings are literally priceless and well out of the reach of mere mortals, hence its reputation among the rich and famous as being the “Marbella of the UK”.
 But there is more to the town than this.
-For shops and restaurants, the Quay should be your first port of call, to complement this there are also plenty of great stores and eateries dotted around the main town area.
+For shops and restaurants, the Quay should be your first port of call.
+To complement this there are also plenty of great stores and eateries dotted around the main town area.

 There is a whole lot more that could be said about Poole but the fact that it is regularly listed as among the “top 10 nicest places to live in the UK” probably sums it up best.